Front Row L to R R.Solomon (Sec.) Anne McPhee (Pres.) Joceyln Clarkston (Tres.) Judith Hooper (V.Pres.)

-The purpose of the Inala Community Art Gallery and Cultural Centre is to create a community for art and other cultural activities.
-The gallery is a Not-For-Profit Organisation,the only one of its kind in Brisbane,and is run by volunteers,and a management committee.
+The purpose of the Inala Art Gallery is to create a community for art and other cultural activities.
+The gallery is a Not-For-Profit Organisation,the only one of its kind in Brisbane,and is run by a volunteer management committee (above)

 The vision was to involve the community in a broader range of creative activities available to all.